 We've been providing rodent, wildlife, bat, and bird exclusion services to our customers for years.
 That accumulated experience gives us the knowledge we need to make your home less inviting for bothersome pests.
 Long story short, we make it tough for them to get inside.
 Our exclusion services can save you big time in the long term by reducing cleanup costs associated with trapping, removing, and cleaning up critters.
 Whether we're closing up potential entryways or installing discreet prevention measures, we have a solution for your home.
 We can even help you pay for it easier with the Western Payment Plan.
 Get details here.
+And don't forget that cleanup from wildlife like this should be done by a professional as not to contaminate the air in your home.
+Let us help with our pest cleanup program.

 All types of squirrels help with forest renewal when the nuts or seeds they forgot about sprout and grow.
 But if they make their way into your attic, they can chew electrical wires, damage structural wood, and defecate into insulation.
 Having squirrel exclusions installed can help.